sftpplus/sftpplus-docs/chevah/server/static/documentation/known-issues.rst

 * The anonymous authentication method can only be used with accounts defined in the main configuration.
 It does not support accounts from a separate local file or accounts from other authentication methods.

+* SFTPPlus only detects daylight saving time changes while running.
+  Timezone changes at runtime are not detected.
+  If changing timezone on a system running SFTPPlus you need to restart SFTPPlus in order to apply the changes.

+* Updated file transfer debug configuration is applied on new connections.
+  You will need to disconnect and reconnect to see the debug configuration applied for your session.
+  Note that when using a web browser, the HTTP connections are persisted.
+  You will need to close the tab or the browser to force a disconnection.

+* [#5531] Private password-protected ECDSA / Ed25519 keys are not supported
+  yet.

+* [#5582] When the OS authentication method is configured with `group-name` or `group-name-with-default` the allowed source IP configuration and SSH public keys configuration are extracted from the default group.

+* [#5586] SCP file transfer protocol doesn't support transfers for files with quotes in the path or filename.
+  This issue doesn't affect the SFTP protocol.

+* [#5598] When a transfer is configured to copy/move a file a destination using a temporary name and the content of the file is copied to destination but the rename operation fails, the transfer will fail, but the log will show the file as succeeded.

+* [#5606] The WebDAVS protocol is not supported by the `client-shell` command line tool.

+* [#5621] The LDAPS authentication only works with IPv4.
+  Only LDAP authentication is supported for IPv6 address literals.

+* [#5672] SMB/Windows Shares authenticated via Kerberos Domain method are not yet supported.
+NTLM authentication is supported.